modmonhq/modmon-docs/docs/tech-stack.md

 ## Rationale

 By nature, the creator of the project is a PHP developer.
 But not all devs have PHP installed and the ones that don't use it are less likely to try a project that uses it.
 Making any piece of modmon in PHP would require all devs to set up a PHP environment, which was seen as a barrier to entry.
-The upcoming official recipe repository will be written in PHP/Laravel, however!
+The upcoming official prefab/community recipe repository will be written in PHP/Laravel, however, and the "marketing" / .org site will be a Statamic site.
+Those will be fully open-sourced when they are stable.

 On the other hand, almost every PHP dev has Node installed.
 So, Node was chosen as the primary platform for client-side development.